British Army uniform and equipment in World War I: Lewis Machine gun

 The British officially adopted the Lewis machine gun in .303-inch calibre for Land and Aircraft use in October 1915.
 Despite costing more than a Vickers gun to manufacture, £165 against about £100 for the Vickers, Lewis machine-guns were in high demand with the British military during World War I. The Lewis had the advantages of being considerably more portable and about 80% faster to build than the Vickers gun Between August 1914 and June 1915 the British government placed orders for 3,052 Lewis guns.
 By the end of World War I over 50,000 Lewis Guns had been produced in the US and UK and they were nearly ubiquitous on the Western Front, outnumbering the Vickers gun by a ratio of about three to one.

 The Lewis Gun utilised two different drum magazines, one holding 47 and the other 97 rounds of ammunition, and had a rate of fire of 500 to 600 rounds per minute.
 The gun weighed 28 lbs, only about half as much as a typical medium machine gun of the era, such as the Vickers machine gun, and was chosen in part because, being more portable than the Vickers, it could be carried and used by a single soldier.

+Hotchkiss Mark I

+The Hotchkiss "Portable" was a version of the French light machine gun rechambered for British .303 ammunition and made at the invitation of the British government at a purpose-built factory in Coventry.
+It was chiefly issued to cavalry regiments.
+It was fed with 30-round metal strips.
+The later Mark I* version with a pistol grip instead of the original wooden stock was used in tanks.